kagisearch/kagi-docs/kagi/src/api/search.md

 The Search API gives programmable access to Kagi's premium search results.

 > **NOTE:** The Search API is currently only available to customers of the
 > Kagi Teams plan.
+Please reach out to vlad@kagi.com for invite.

 ## Pricing

-Searching using the API is billed by attributing the searches to your personal account, as if you were searching on kagi.com directly.
+Kagi search API is priced at $25 for 1000 queries.

 ## SDK